A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 In clinical work and everyday conversation, anxiety rarely presents as a single, clear sensation.
 It is more often a cluster of experiences that shift over time.

 Cognitively, it may show up as persistent mental activity that does not settle.
 Thoughts loop, scan, rehearse, or anticipate.
 Attention is drawn toward what could go wrong, what has not yet been resolved, or what feels uncertain.
-Even when nothing specific is “wrong,” the mind may struggle to rest.
+Even when nothing specific appears to be wrong, the mind may struggle to rest.

 Emotionally, anxiety is not always fear in the dramatic sense.
 It can be subtle and ambient.
 A sense of unease.
 Irritability without a clear cause.
 A feeling of being on edge, or unable to fully relax into the present moment.